TPashaxrd/eylul-animation/README.md

 everything is just f- pretext.

-(PM: 11:53 | Somethings, (distance is an excuse. true love knows no such thing) )
+(PM: 11:53 | Somethings, (distance is an excuse. true love knows no such thing)

+May19: Oki! whatever, idontcare maybe care but maybe little care who is it?
+)